~ TUSCANY & UMBRIA ~

 Aerial view

-Known as the Town of Fine Towers, San Gimignano’s hilltop setting, with its encircling walls and towers, is renowned for its unforgettable skyline.
 As with many other Tuscan cities, the history of San Gimignano dates back to the archaic Etruscan period, but it was during the Middle Ages that the city flourished when well off merchants and aristocrats built towers to show their wealth and power.
 A walk in the San Gimignano’s Old City, inside the 13th century walls, offers a glimpse of its past glory with 13 towers still standing out of the approximately 72 originally built.
 The old town grew around two centers: Piazza della Cisterna, a triangular square lined with medieval houses and a lovely well in the middle, and Piazza Duomo, with its more intricate shape where the majority of public and private buildings are located.
 San Gimignano, in the High Middle Ages, served as an important relay point for pilgrims traveling to or from Rome on the Via Francigena, an ancient trail starting in Canterbury, England, and ending in Rome.
 San Gimignano offers many local products, like saffron, extra virgin olive oil, salami and the renowned white wine, the Vernaccia di San Gimignano.

 Monteriggioni